gnprice/tsflower/README.md

 - Extend the test framework:

-  - Have React and React Native available to import from sample files.
-Pull in as dev dependencies, then?
+  - Have React Native available to import from sample files, too (like we do React.)

   - Give the driver an option (`--interlinear`, for "interlinear text"?) to include the original as a comment next to every statement, not only when